 - i.
 Over income limit; - ii.
 Did not pay outstanding KidsCare premiums; and - iii.
 Did not provide required documentation during application process. - c) KidsCare II PCAP Dedicated Hotline.
 This section of the monthly report must contain the following information: - i.
 Number of calls; - ii.
 Where did callers hear about the helpline? (letter, TV/radio/newspaper, family/friend, community organization); - iii.
 Number of callers who said they received a notice; - iv.
 Number of callers for whom address must be updated; - v.
 Number of callers referred to subscriber for application assistance; - vi.
 Number of calls in other categories; and - vii.
-Time of day helpline most busy. - 37.
-Quarterly Reports.
+Time of day helpline most busy.

+- 37. Quarterly Reports.
 The State shall submit progress reports in a format agreed upon by CMS and the State no later than 60 days following the end of each quarter.
 The intent of these reports is to present the State's analysis and the status of the various operational areas.
-These quarterly reports shall include, but not be limited to (Attachment B Quarterly Report Guidelines): - a) A discussion of events occurring during the quarter or anticipated to occur in the near future that affect health care delivery, enrollment, quality of care, access, health plan financial performance that is relevant to the Demonstration, the benefit package, and other operational issues; - b) Action plans for addressing any policy and administrative issues identified; - c) The quarterly reports must also include at least enrollment data, member month data, and budget neutrality monitoring tables; - d) The number of IHS and 638 facilities receiving uncompensated care payments, broken down by the methodology selected in which the uncompensated care payment is calculated as well as a discussion on how the payments are affecting the financial viability of the facilities, using metrics that the State will develop in consultation with IHS and tribal programs, and the impact on service utilization broken down by type of service and by populations served. - e) The number of individuals enrolled in the Family Planning Extension Program at the end of the quarter, as well as the number of participants served during the prior quarter (participants include all individuals who obtain one or more covered family planning or family planning-related services through the Demonstration); - f) Notification of any changes in enrollment and/or participation to the Family

-Planning Extension Program that fluctuate 10 percent or more in relation to the previous quarter within the same Demonstration Year (DY) and the same quarter in the previous DY; and
+These quarterly reports shall include, but not be limited to (Attachment B Quarterly Report Guidelines): - a) A discussion of events occurring during the quarter or anticipated to occur in the near future that affect health care delivery, enrollment, quality of care, access, health plan financial performance that is relevant to the Demonstration, the benefit package, and other operational issues, including the transition of SMI and CRS individuals; - b) Action plans for addressing any policy and administrative issues identified; - c) The quarterly reports must also include at least enrollment data, member month data, and budget neutrality monitoring tables; - d) The number of IHS and 638 facilities receiving uncompensated care payments, broken down by the methodology selected in which the uncompensated care payment is calculated as well as a discussion on how the payments are affecting the financial viability of the facilities, using metrics that the State will develop in consultation with IHS and tribal programs, and the impact on service utilization broken down by type of service and by populations served. - e) The number of complaints and grievances filed on behalf of beneficiaries participating in the SMI and CRS integration projects, broken down by access to care, health plan and provider satisfaction. - f) The number of individuals enrolled in the Family Planning Extension Program at the end of the quarter, as well as the number of participants served during the prior quarter (participants include all individuals who obtain one or more covered family planning or family planning-related services through the Demonstration); - g) Notification of any changes in enrollment and/or participation to the Family Planning Extension Program that fluctuate 10 percent or more in relation to the previous quarter within the same Demonstration Year (DY) and the same quarter in the previous DY; and - h)

-- g) Any issues which arise in conjunction with the Employer Sponsored Insurance (ESI) portion of the program, including but not limited to enrollment, quality of care, grievances, and other operational issues; and evaluation activities. - 38.
-Annual Report.
-The State shall submit a draft annual report documenting accomplishments, project status, quantitative and case study findings, utilization data, the status of the collection and verification of encounter data and policy and administrative difficulties in the operation of the Acute Care, ALTCS, ESI, KidsCare II, SNCP/DSHP, IHS and 638 facilities uncompensated care payments, and Family Planning components of the Demonstration.
+Any issues which arise in conjunction with the Employer Sponsored Insurance (ESI) portion of the program, including but not limited to enrollment, quality of care, grievances, and other operational issues; and evaluation activities.

+38. Annual Report.
+The State shall submit a draft annual report documenting accomplishments, project status, quantitative and case study findings, utilization data, the

+Demonstration Approval Period: October 1, 2011 through September 30, 2016 Amended January 2013 status of the collection and verification of encounter data and policy and administrative difficulties in the operation of the Acute Care, ALTCS, ESI, KidsCare II, SNCP/DSHP, IHS and 638 facilities uncompensated care payments, and Family Planning components of the Demonstration.
 The State shall submit the draft annual report no later than 120-days after the end of each operational year.
 Within 30-days of receipt of comments from CMS, a final annual report shall be submitted.